Frances and Richard Hook

 Frances was born in Ambler, Pennsylvania.
 Richard must also have come from the same part of the country, since the couple met as students at the Pennsylvania Museum and School of Industrial Art (now the University of the Arts) in Philadelphia.
 After their marriage, Richard found work in an advertising agency and provided illustrations for popular journals like Collier's and The Saturday Evening Post.
 Frances had a successful freelance career in commercial art, creating a popular series of dewy-eyed children for Northern Tissue (Northern Paper Mill) advertisements of the late 1950s.
 When the demand for original commercial art waned in the 1960s, the couple turned their attention to the growing inspirational art market.

 When the Hooks took up sacred commercial art, the field was dominated by one special image of Jesus: Warner Sallman’s Head of Christ.
 This backlit, celebrity photo-like portrait of a Nordic-featured, beautifully coiffed Christ was viewed as too effete and effeminate for the Swinging Sixties.
 Richard met the need for a more masculine Jesus with his own rugged, sunburned (somewhat Semitic-looking) Head of Christ for Concordia Publishing House.
+His was a dynamic Good Shepherd who carried no rod nor staff to get his flock through fearsome valleys.
 Frances also challenged conventional pious portraiture with images of an accessible Savior who laughed, doted on (always adorable) children, and in every way embodied the popular hymn title, What a Friend We Have in Jesus.

 As Frances described their creative process in a newspaper interview toward the end of her life, the couple would look for a young male model about Christ’s age “with good bone structure and proportions” and have him pose for photos in a costume, resembling the robe Jesus might have worn.
 Working from these photos, Richard would sketch out the face of Christ.
 Frances suggested fixes if the features looked too old or did not convey enough gentleness or kindness.
 As she explained: “All you can do is portray the character traits you would expect to find in him.”
 It proved to be a winning formula in illustrations for best-selling religious publications like Kenneth Taylor’s The Children‘s Living Bible from Tyndale Publishing House.